Louise Barnes

 Louise Barnes (born 26 April 1974) is a South African actress.
 She gained recognition in South Africa for various roles in locally produced films and television series.
-She is best known for her role in the 2009 South African/UK horror film, Surviving Evil, in which she starred alongside Billy Zane, Christina Cole and Natalie Mendoza.
-She also played Miranda Barlow in the 2014 American television series Black Sails, produced by Michael Bay and Jonathan E. Steinberg.
+She is best known for her role in the 2009 South African/UK horror film, Surviving Evil, in which she starred alongside Billy Zane, Christina Cole and Natalie Mendoza.She appeared in the 2024 independent film An Autumn Summer filmed in Michigan and she also played Miranda Barlow in the 2014 American television series Black Sails, produced by Michael Bay and Jonathan E. Steinberg.

 Life and education

 Barnes was born in KwaZulu-Natal and graduated at the University of the Witwatersrand with an Honours Degree in Dramatic Art.
 She lives in Johannesburg with her husband and daughter.
 She once co-owned a health studio after training in the United States as an instructor of Bikram Yoga.
 She has received critical acclaim for her performance on the series Scandal! for which she won a SAFTA award for Best Actress in a TV Soap.